 How much does it cost to access the forecourt?
 The attached table demonstrates the fees applicable for access of the forecourt excluding GST.

 Where do I park as a casual user?
 Casual Users must park in the Groups and Charters zones.

 I operate an account that is not classified as ‘groups and charters’.
 How do I create my account?
 The registration process should still be performed as normal, however following registration, email@example.com should be emailed with a request to be changed to another bus service type as shown in the fee schedule.

 How do acquire a Licence Agreement to operate at Melbourne Airport?
 Licence Agreements are no longer offered.
 The Terms and Conditions apply to all new operators.
 All operators now operate under a pre-paid online account management system.

 The Zone I am allocated is full.
 Where do I park now?
 Operators must park as close to their allocated zone as possible.
 Operators found parking in other zones unnecessarily risk infringement.
 We reserve the right to re-allocate zones as we need to due to operational contraints (e.g. road works, or accidents) to maximise the efficiency of the forecourt.
-Operators will be notified in advance of any changes to minimise disruption.
+Where possible, operators will be notified in advance of any changes to minimise disruption.

 Can I leave my bus unattended to gather my customers in the terminal?
-No, vehicles are not to be left unattended in the bus lane of the forecourt.
+No, vehicles are not to be left unattended in the the forecourt.
 Any vehicle found unattended will be infringed and may be towed from the site.